jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 ---

+I'm a Ph.D. candidate in public adminisration at Florida State University. </br> I'm interested in Designing public services with a focus on equitable access, </br>
+psychological & administrative burden, and causal inference of data-driven </br>
-I'm a Ph.D. candidate in public adminisration at Florida State University. </br> I'm interested in using behavioral, data, and design sciences </br> to support tangible improvements to people’s lives into the real world.  </br>
+policy interventions by using behavioral, data, and design sciences </br> to support tangible improvements to people’s lives into the real world.  </br>
-My research interests lie in Public Policy, Public Management, and Strategic Management </br> with a focus on equitable access to public service and citizen-centric service design for sustainability & resilience.

 - Public Service: former first lieutenant in the Republic of Korea Army | ROTC (Reserve Officers’ Training Corps)
 - Curious: very interested in what my peers are studying, and how that research might influence my own ideas or projects